siberianfox/g2wiki/Gcodes.md

 - 'axes' are any of XYXABC
 - 'offsets' are any of IJK

+_Note: Much of this specification has been copied from [Linux CNC Gcode, G2-G3](http://linuxcnc.org/docs/html/gcode/g-code.html#gcode:g2-g3), but they are not identical as some differences exist._

 A circular or helical arc is specified using either G2 (clockwise arc) or G3 (counterclockwise arc) at the current feed rate `F`.
 The direction (CW, CCW) is as viewed from the positive end of the axis about which the circular motion occurs.